 Principles of Teaching, Learning and Assessment

-This section provides an opportunity to describe how the Curriculum Design Principles and the Inclusive Curriculum Framework have been utilised within the teaching, learning and assessment regimes for the course.
-Reference should also be made to the types of programme level teaching and learning activities that will take place, for example during pre-induction, induction ?, on the course and in preparation for employment, field trips, enrichment week etc. Teams should also give an overview of the main assessment strategies that will be utilised on the course including but not limited to the early low-stakes assessment ?, the use of formative assessment, feedback and feed-forward.

-For professional courses with integrated practice placements then the requirements of these placements and the support that will be available should be addressed in this section.

-For professionally regulated courses with required service user and carer involvement, address the programmes teaching and learning approach.
-This should be provided under separate sub-headings in this section. - See below - Satisfactory ?

-The focus during the main Welcome and Induction Week (September 2020) is based upon breaking the ice and building an early sense of belonging via the establishment of key relationships.
+The focus during the main Welcome and Induction Week is based upon breaking the ice and building an early sense of belonging via the establishment of key relationships.
 In particular, new entrants have the opportunity to meet with the course team, personal tutors and other students on the course.
 Library and ITS induction sessions are also scheduled.
 The programme for the week incorporates the key structures and elements of the KU Welcome and Induction programme, along with specific activities related to the subject, such as professionalism, social media for teachers and introduction to behaviour management.
 These are linked to the Teachers’ Standards (DfE, 2011) so that students engage with their core professional expectations from the start of the course.